OnroerendErfgoed/atramhasis/paper/paper.md

 [SQLAlchemy](https://sqlalchemy.org), a database abstraction layer, so Atramhasis can be run with different RDBMS backends.
 While the list of backends SQLAlchemy supports is long, for Atramhasis we run integration tests on two different open source backends.
-The first, [PostgreSQL](https://postgresql.org) is well suited for an enterprise multi-user production environment such as the Flanders Heritage thesaurus.
+The first, [PostgreSQL](https://postgresql.org), is well suited for an enterprise multi-user production environment such as the Flanders Heritage thesaurus.
 It has been running our production environment for years, serving 25.000 visitors annually.
 The second, [SQLite](https://sqlite.org), is very well suited for a single-user environment and rapid prototyping.
-By using this very simple file-based RDBMS and not configuring any authentication you can use Atramhasis as a local SKOS editor on any machine that has a recent Python evironment installed.
+By using this very simple file-based RDBMS and not configuring any authentication you can use Atramhasis as a local SKOS editor on any machine that has a Python evironment installed.
 People who did not want to write SKOS files by hand have used it in this way as a quick SKOS editor.